Joseph Sirola: Life and career

 Sirola was born in Carteret, New Jersey to Croatian parents Anton, a carpenter and Ana (née Dubrovich), who ran a boardinghouse at 363 West 19th Street in Chelsea.
 He graduated from Stuyvesant High School in 1947 and earned a Bachelor of Science in Business from Columbia University in 1951.
 He then worked as a sales promotion manager at the multinational personal care corporation Kimberly-Clark, at the age of 28.
+He served in the U.S. Military for the Korean War before getting his career in acting.

 Sirola began his acting career in 1959, appearing as Peter Nino in the television soap opera The Brighter Day.
-In 1960 he co-starred in a Broadway play, The Unsinkable Molly Brown, Sirola co-starred in another Broadway play, Golden Rainbow, in 1968.
+In 1960 he co-starred in the Broadway play, The Unsinkable Molly Brown.
+Sirola co-starred in another Broadway play, Golden Rainbow, in 1968.
 During the 1960s he also appeared in a few films and television programs including Gunsmoke, Hang 'Em High, The Andy Griffith Show, Chuka, Get Smart, The Man from U.N.C.L.E., Perry Mason, Strange Bedfellows and The Greatest Story Ever Told.
-His work on television commercials, for which he would win over 20 Clio Awards, led to The Wall Street Journal nicknaming him “The King of the Voice-Overs” in 1970.
+His work on television commercials, for which he won over 20 Clio Awards, led to The Wall Street Journal nicknaming him “The King of the Voice-Overs” in 1970.

-Over the next 30 years Sirola appeared and guest-starred in numerous film and television programs including Hawaii Five-O, The Super Cops, Mannix, Kolchak: The Night Stalker, Wonder Woman, Quincy, M.E., Seizure, The Rockford Files, Spin City, Love, American Style, Charlie's Angels, Terrible Joe Moran, Diagnosis: Murder, The Ellen Burstyn Show and Washington: Behind Closed Doors.
-He also starred in two short-lived television programs, The Montefuscos and Wolf.
+Over the next 30 years Sirola appeared and guest-starred in numerous film and television programs including Hawaii Five-O; The Super Cops; Mannix; Kolchak: The Night Stalker; Wonder Woman; Quincy, M.E.; Seizure; The Rockford Files; Spin City; Love, American Style; Charlie's Angels; Terrible Joe Moran; Diagnosis: Murder; The Ellen Burstyn Show and Washington: Behind Closed Doors.
+He was recurring in the short-lived TV series, The Magician, and he also starred in two short-lived television programs, The Montefuscos and Wolf.
 Sirola continued in voice-over work for television commercials including ads for Ford, Mobil, Wendy's and Nyquil.

-In the 21st century Sirola began producing Broadway plays, including, Time Stands Still, Stick Fly, The Trip to Bountiful, A Gentleman's Guide to Love & Murder and Love Letters.
+In the 21st century Sirola began producing Broadway plays, including Time Stands Still, Stick Fly, The Trip to Bountiful, A Gentleman's Guide to Love & Murder and Love Letters.
 He also won and was nominated for Drama Desk Awards and Tony Awards.
 Sirola retired in 2015.

 Death

-Sirola died in February 2019 of complications from respiratory failure at the hospital in New York, at the age of 89.
+Sirola died on February 10, 2019, of complications from respiratory failure at a hospital in Manhattan; he was 89.